-Limited 6: The Limited 6 treatment option provides a patient with six sets of aligners to wear.
-Usually, Limited 6 treatments are offered for people who only need to straighten their teeth slightly or who want to correct a minor issue.
+- Clear Correct Limited 6 treatment: The Limited 6 treatment option provides a patient with six sets of Clear Correct aligners.
+Typically, Limited 6 is offered to correct a minor alignment issue.

-Limited 12: With the Limited 12 plan, a patient gets 12 sets of aligners.
+- Clear Correct Limited 12 treatment: With the Limited 12 plan, a patient gets 12 sets of aligners.

-Unlimited: The unlimited plan provides a patient with as many aligners as needed to correct the issue fully.
-A patient is likely to see the most significant improvement or most dramatic change to their teeth with the Unlimited treatment plan.
-This plan also has the highest price tag of any of the options.
+- Clear Correct Unlimited: The unlimited plan provides a patient with as many aligners as needed to correct the issue fully.
+Patients with severe malocclusion issues will get the best Clear Correct results with this option.
+This plan also costs the most of the options.

-With the recent introduction of Invisalign Express 5, Invisalign i7, Express 10 and Lite the price difference is no longer relevant since now the patients have the same treatment options at the same price points available through either company.
+- Clear Correct vs. Invisalign cost: With the recent introduction of Invisalign Express 5, i7, Express 10 and Lite, the different costs of Clear Correct versus Invisalign are no longer relevant.
+Now, patients have the same orthodontic treatment options at the same price points available through either company.

 2. Aligner Thickness